Soe Moe Tun

 Soe Moe Tun (ca. 1981 - 13 December 2016) was a Burmese investigative journalist for the Daily Eleven in Monywa, Sagaing Region, Myanmar (also known as Burma).
 He was best known for his investigative reporting about sensitive issues, such as illegal logging, the Letpadaung Copper Mine project, and illegal karaoke lounges in his local area.
 He was murdered in 2016 in Monywa, but the case has not been solved.

 Personal life

 At the time of his murder, Soe Moe Tun was 35 years old.
 His mother, Ye Ye Htay, said that her son "was doing his work for the benefit of others."
 He was married to Khin Cho Latt, and the couple had an eight-year-old son.
 His wife and one of the locals stated that he had "no enemies" and testified to the genuine nature of his character.

-His funeral services were held on 14 December 2016 in the Sarkyin Cemetery in Monywa, Sagaing Region.
+His funeral services were held on 14 December 2016 at the Sarkyin Cemetery in Monywa, Sagaing Region.